 Nick de Graaf

-Nick de Graaf, 2nd Vice-Chair, is a third-generation poultry farmer in the Annapolis Valley of Nova Scotia operating the farm founded by his Dutch grandfather in the early 1960’s.
-Today the farm produces more than 660,000 chickens, and 67,000 turkeys per year.
-Nick is also part of Innovative Poultry Group (IPG).
-IPG farms 55,000 broiler breeders and owns Maritime Chicks, a new, state-of-the-art hatchery employing the HatchCare system.
-In addition to poultry, Nick grows more than 1,600 acres of wheat, corn and soybeans.
+Nick de Graaf, 1st Vice-Chair, is a third-generation poultry farmer in the Annapolis Valley of Nova Scotia operating the farm founded by his Dutch grandfather in the early 1960’s.
+Today the farm produces both chickens and turkeys.
+Nick is also part of Innovative Poultry Group (IPG) which farms broiler breeders and owns Maritime Chicks, a new, state-of-the-art hatchery employing the HatchCare system.
+In addition to poultry, Nick grows more than 2,000 acres of wheat, corn, and soybeans.
 He is self-sufficient in the production of corn and soybeans for his on-farm feed mill where he processes poultry feeds for his own flocks.
 Nick is in his 9th year as a Director with Chicken Farmers of Nova Scotia.
 He has held several roles with Chicken Farmers of Canada, including as Chair of the Production Committee and the representative to the National Farm Animal Care Council (NFACC).
-Nick and his wife, Trudy, have three children and two grandchildren.
+Nick and his wife, Trudy, have three children and three grandchildren.